liquid4teur/Vagrant/README.md

 After destroying your VM, if you can also remove the box installed in the system with the command:

 >vagrant box remove

-# Managing the configuration through the Vagrantfile

-Vagran boxes are configured using a vagrantfile.
-Vagrantfiles are simple Ruby programs (easy to read and write) used by the Vagrant CLI to set attributes of a vagrant box (such as CPU, memory, disk and network configurations).
-Vagrantfiles are mostly single line statements.

 ## Name